Code-Institute-Submissions/TheMonkees-12/README.md

 ![alt text](https://i.imgur.com/5eHO2sL.jpg "Mockup")

 ## UX
+- Make sure you say at top of UX section **Please also see 'User Design Experience' folder where you will find my breakdown of Strategy, Scope, Skeleton and Structure plane**
 - This website is for the fans of the music band, and for all potential fans.
 The objective is the music of the band reaching to more people.
 The way I try to get more fans is by making a flashy and eye-catching design and adding extra attention to the videos and music files attached to the website.

 ### User scenario